Clevedon: History

 Clevedon was the site of St Edith's Children's Home for almost 100 years until it closed in 1974.
 It was run by nuns of the Community of the Sisters of the Church, an international body in the Anglican Communion living according to the Gospel values of poverty, chastity and obedience.
 The building on Dial Hill is listed, so that the outside has changed little, but now contains private flats.

 Clevedon was served by a branch line from opened in 1847, six years after the main line, but closed in 1966.
 The station site is now Queen's Square, a shopping precinct.
 The town was headquarters also for the Weston, Clevedon and Portishead Light Railway, which connected the three named coastal towns.
 It opened to Weston-super-Mare in 1897, was extended to Portishead ten years later, but closed in 1940.
 Its trains crossed the road in the town centre, known as The Triangle, preceded by a man with red and green flags.

 The first large-scale production of penicillin took place in the town.
-In 1938 Howard Florey was working at Lincoln College, Oxford University with Ernst Boris Chain and Norman Heatley when he read Alexander Fleming's paper on the antibacterial effects of Penicillium notatum mould.
+In 1938 Howard Florey was working at Lincoln College, Oxford with Ernst Boris Chain and Norman Heatley when he read Alexander Fleming's paper on the antibacterial effects of Penicillium notatum mould.
 He arranged for this to be grown in deep culture tanks at the Medical Research Council's Antibiotic Research Station in Clevedon, enabling mass production of the mould for a medicine injected into forthcoming World War II soldiers suffering from infections.